Gwen-Bradbury/MS3/README.md

 ### As a Site User -

-- As a user, I want to be able to add, edit and delete my input easily.
+- As a user, I want to be able to add walks, edit them and delete those walks easily.

 - As a user, I want to find what I'm looking for quickly and easily.